Body Mass Index Calculator

 Bodybuilders and other athletes can easily have a BMI in the "obese" range and in fact be extremely lean.

-Finding Ideal Weight
+(3) Finding Your Ideal Weight

 You can also run the formula backwards: given your height and desired BMI (defaulted here to a mid-range "normal" value of 22), you can find your ideal weight: